How to Count Corn Ears Per Acre Accurately

 For 30-inch rows, measure 17.4 feet of row and count all ears in that stretch.
 Multiply by 1,000 to get ears per acre.
 Use 14.5 feet for 36-inch rows or 26.2 feet for 20-inch rows.
 Count everything with a harvestable ear — including nubbins — and average at least 5 field locations.

-Ears per acre is the first number in the yield formula and the one with the most leverage.
-The formula is: **Yield = [Ears/acre × Rows/ear × Kernels/row] ÷ Kernels/bushel**.
-If your ears-per-acre count is off by 10%, your yield estimate is off by approximately 10% — which on a 200 bu/acre field is 20 bu/acre.
+Ears per acre is the first number in the yield formula and the one that moves the final answer the most.
+The formula is: Yield = [Ears/acre × Rows/ear × Kernels/row] ÷ Kernels/bushel.
+If your ears-per-acre count is off by 10%, your yield estimate is off by roughly 10%, which on a 200 bu/acre field is 20 bu/acre.

 Getting the ear count right is the foundation of an accurate yield estimate.
 Here's the precise method.